systeminit/si/app/docs/src/index.md

   System Initiative.
 They assume knowledge of both System Initiative and the task they are teaching.
-- [Reference guides](./reference/index.md) give you just the facts about how to use the System Initiative CLI, AI Agent, Web Interface and APIs.
+- [Reference guides](./reference/index.md) give you just the facts about how to use the System Initiative CLI, AI Agent, Web Interface, and APIs.
 - [Explanations](./explanation/index.md) provides the more detailed material to clarify how to use particular parts of the system.
 - The [Changelog](./changelog/index.md) keeps you up to date on the latest